allanchua101/sana/README.md

 - Useful for measuring amount of functions with no dead-letter queue.
 - Useful for tracking progress of clean-up activities.
 - Useful for installing CI-based quality gates.

+Notes:

+- Functions with no DLQ configured, are displayed under the `No DLQ` label.

 ## DynamoDB Tables